 Jeff: We are redesigning the ATG website with the intention of providing parents with a higher level of support and resources.
 There will be a 24/7 chat and call center, links to important resources, and plenty of support information.

-We are also working towards a goal of opening a clinic that will offer a totally different kind of service to clients than in-home therapy.
+We are also just opened an ABA therapy clinic in Lombard that will offer a totally different kind of service to clients than in-home therapy.
 A clinic will allow us to offer additional services and provide clients with a more comprehensive care plan.